6 Making High-Quality Tables

 )

-Doing this gives us a table with no gridlines at all in the body.
+Running this code outputs a table with no grid lines at all in the body (Figure 5.3).

-Figure 6.3: Table with gridlines only on the header row and bottom
+Figure 5.3: A clean-looking table with grid lines only on the header row and the bottom

-I’ll then save this table as an object called table_no_gridlines so that we can add onto it below.
+Save this table as an object called table_no_gridlines so that you can add to it later.

 While reducing clutter is an important goal, going too far can have negative consequences.
-A table with no gridlines at all can make it hard to differentiate between the header row and the table body.
+A table with no grid lines at all can make it hard to differentiate between the header row and the table body.
+Consider Figure 5.4, for example.

 table_no_gridlines %>%